usetania/usetania-static/content/blog/what-we-got-right-tania-arch.md

 ## Applying Domain-Driven Design

-I think this is the most important thing that makes our software can be evolved over time.
+This is the most important thing that makes our software can be evolved over time.
 Implementing Domain Driven Design was a blessing for us.
 When we tried to build Gro, our smart planter, we use **the same exact code** as the open-source one, we forked it and implemented [Amazon Cognito](https://aws.amazon.com/cognito/) as our authentication backend.
 The change is not major and it didn't touch any code other than the code involved in authenticating and